 Student Body

-The student population of Rasmussen University-North Dakota has grown by 19% over five years.
+The student population of Rasmussen University-North Dakota has declined by 91% over five years.

 Total Enrollment